NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * The phishing email was deleted from the users inbox.
 * The affected environment was contained pending further investigation.
 * Additional investigation was required to determine whether the device was fully secure before containment could be lifted.

 **Time to Triage:** 16 Minutes

+## Alert #11 - Edit

+**Date:** 2024-10-15
+**Alert Title:** SOC332 - CosmicDuke Malware Activity Detected (APT29)
+**Severity:** Medium
+**Source:** dawid.tomaszewski@resetlocations.com
+**Target:** ricky@letsdefend.io / 172.16.17.133

+**Hypothesis:** A phishing email delivered a malicious Chrome update archive to Ricky, which was extracted and executed on the endpoint.

+**Evidence:**

+* The alert was triggered by Chrome_updates.exe.
+* The alert stated that the hash was associated with CosmicDuke malware.
+* The SHA256 hash b5c571cbe24b37359eb4018bac19e37a2ffc6108d6d1cb5c8c22640397c47596 was flagged as malicious by third-party analysis.
+* An email was sent from dawid.tomaszewski@resetlocations.com to ricky@letsdefend.io.
+* The email subject was "Urgent: Chrome Security Update - Action Required".
+* The email security action was Allowed.
+* The email contained the attachment chrome-updates.zip.
+* The email instructed the recipient to download and run the attached Chrome update.
+* The extracted chrome-updates folder was present in Ricky's Downloads directory.
+* The Chrome_updates` application was present inside the extracted folder.
+* Log Management showed a file creation event for Chrome_updates.exe.
+* Log Management showed an Event ID 1 Process Create event for Chrome_updates.exe.
+* Searches for the sender email and sender IP only showed activity associated with Ricky.
+* No evidence of the malicious IOC appearing on more than one endpoint was observed.
+* The malicious executable was still present on Ricky's computer during the investigation.
+* No evidence of the file being quarantined or cleaned was observed.
+* The playbook showed that Chrome_updates.exe attempted C2-related activity but crashed before successful communication occurred.

+**Analysis:**

+* The suspicious email, attached archive, extracted executable, and process creation event support phishing as the initial access method.
+* The Process Create event confirms that Chrome_updates.exe was executed on Ricky's endpoint.
+* The investigation only identified the malicious activity on Ricky's endpoint.
+* The malware attempted C2-related activity, but successful C2 communication was not confirmed because the application crashed before communication was completed.

+**Classification:** True Positive - Malicious

+**Actions Taken:**

+* The affected host was contained.
+* The malicious Chrome_updates.exe file was deleted from the affected hosts endpoint.

+**Time to Triage:** 18 Minutes

+## Alert #12 - Edit

+**Date:** 2025-03-20
+**Alert Title:** SOC339 - ZDI-CAN-25373 Windows Shortcut Exploit Detected
+**Severity:** High
+**Source:** michael.johnson@pm.me
+**Target:** Cooper@letsdefend.io / 172.16.17.217

+**Hypothesis:** A phishing email delivered a malicious shortcut file to Cooper, which was opened and triggered PowerShell activity that connected to an external IP address.

+**Evidence:**

+* The hash 6F927D74FB2075C60F2F7795B718CA571947F3D1E7B591D2D2FD5A35DD5503F8 was flagged as malicious by third-party analysis and identified as a Trojan.PowerShell / Trojan downloader.
+* A suspicious email was sent from Michael.johnson@pm.me to Cooper@letsdefend.io.
+* The malicious files 2025annualreport.7z and 2025AnnualReport were present in the Downloads directory on Cooper's device.
+* The malware had not been cleaned or quarantined because the malicious files were still present on the device.
+* The malicious shortcut activity triggered powershell.exe.
+* PowerShell executed a command that referenced http://18.223.186.129:4444/MBS.ps1.
+* Sysmon Event ID 3 showed powershell.exe on 172.16.17.217 making a TCP connection to 18.223.186.129 on port 4444.
+* The destination IP was 18.223.186.129.
+* The destination port was 4444.
+* The protocol was TCP.
+* The process responsible for the connection was powershell.exe.
+* The UserHostIp was 172.16.17.217.

+**Analysis:**

+* The suspicious email and malicious files found in Cooper's Downloads directory support phishing as the initial access method.
+* The execution of PowerShell after the malicious shortcut was opened supports both User Execution and Command and Scripting Interpreter activity.
+* The PowerShell command attempted to retrieve and execute a remote PowerShell script from 18.223.186.129:4444.
+* The Sysmon Event ID 3 network event confirms that Cooper's endpoint made a TCP connection to the external address used by the malicious PowerShell command.
+* The evidence supports that the malicious activity progressed beyond the initial phishing email and resulted in execution and external network communication.

+**Classification:** True Positive - Malicious

+**Actions Taken:**

+* The affected endpoint was isolated.
+* The malware was eradicated from the device.
+* The phishing email was deleted.

+**Time to Triage:** 16 Minutes